vlutton/encore-ui/CONTRIBUTING.md

 ### Providing PR Feedback
-There are certain things we look for in PR Feedback, and certain items that can usually "wait until later".
+There are certain things developers look for in PR Feedback, and certain items that can usually "wait until later".

 #### Requested Feedback

 * CSS Best Practices (ie: LESS variables)
 * JavaScript / Angular Best Practices
 * Maintainability of the Code Base
 * JavaScript Documentation
 * Test Coverage Validation

 #### Non-Requested Feedback

 Create an issue for non-requested feedback & tag with types, for example:

 * visual design
 * architecture
 * feature request
 * etc.

 Topics outside of the scope of the PR should be left for later.
 If a component already has design sign-off, the PR is not the place to question the design or ask for design changes

 ### Get feedback early and often

-It's much better to ask for feedback on an unfinished idea than to receive feedback on a finished one.
-If you're developing a new component, or updating an old one, feel free to post code as you write it.
-But please add "DO NOT MERGE" to the title of the PR, to let people know it's not quite ready.
+It is much better to ask for feedback on an unfinished idea than to receive feedback on a finished one.
+If you are developing a new component, or updating an old one, feel free to post code as you write it.
+But please add "DO NOT MERGE" to the title of the PR, to let people know it is not quite ready.

 ## EncoreUI Developer Setup